pvcraven/2017_web_security/source/final/morgan/index.rst

 Next we move to filters, filters are used to trasform the data.
 Below are the various filters used in AngularJS.

-	-currency: fomat a number a a currency format-date: format a date to a specified format-filter: slect a subset of items from an array
+	* currency: fomat a number a a currency format-date: format a date to a specified format-filter: slect a subset of items from an array
-	-json: format an object to a json string
+	* json: format an object to a json string
-	-limitTo: limits an array/string into a speciried number of elemtns/characters
+	* limitTo: limits an array/string into a speciried number of elemtns/characters
-	-lowercase: format a string to lower case
+	* lowercase: format a string to lower case
-	-orderBy: orders an array by an expressions
+	* orderBy: orders an array by an expressions
-	-uppercase: format a string to upper case *code shown below*
+	* uppercase: format a string to upper case *code shown below*
-	-number: format a number to a string
+	* number: format a number to a string

 .. code-block:: javascript